SharpPig/.dat-Java-Stack-Reversal/README.md

 - **Note:** This program assumes a specific format for the input .dat file.

 Feel free to explore each file for detailed implementation and documentation of stack operations.

-For any questions or issues, please contact [your_email@example.com].